-This Quality of Life section includes resources about person, family, and community-centered planning and lifestyle enhancement.
+This section includes resources about person, family, and community-centered planning and lifestyle enhancement.
 It includes tools, planning guides, and examples of practice.
-Click on the name of each resource below to be redirected to it.

 What defines quality of life is unique to each person, but ultimately bolsters their happiness and satisfaction.
 Core elements of quality of life include:

 - Health and safety